cfengine/documentation/reference/promise-types/measurements.markdown

      {
      select_line_number => "2";
      }
 ```

 **Notes**:
-This is mutually exclusive of `select_line_matching`.

 #### extraction_regex

+**Description**: Regular expression that should contain a single
+back-reference for extracting a value.

+A single parenthesized back-reference should be given to lift the value to be
+measured out of the text stream.
+The regular expression is unanchored, meaning
+it may match a partial string

 **Type**: `string`

 **Allowed input range**: (arbitrary string)

-**Description**: Regular expression that should contain a single
-backreference for extracting a value

 **Example**: